 Can second-hand vapour from e-cigarettes affect my baby?

-Because e-cigarettes don't produce smoke, if your partner, friends or family members use them, you won't be affected in the same way as you would by second-hand smoke from cigarettes.
-If someone near you is using an e-cigarette you may come in contact with a small amount of nicotine in the vapour but experts believe that compared to cigarette smoke the health risk is likely to be extremely low.
+E-cigarettes don't produce smoke.
+So if your partner, friends or family members use them, you won't be affected in the same way as you would by second-hand smoke from cigarettes.
+If someone near you is using an e-cigarette, you may come in contact with a small amount of nicotine in the vapour.
+But experts believe that the health risk is likely to be extremely low when compared to cigarette smoke.

 By Anonymous (not verified) on 3 Nov 2017 - 12:16